jetnew/academicpages/_posts/2020-11-27-genetic-algorithm-a-tutorial.md

 # Process 1: Generate the initial population of individuals.

-Given that each individual is defined by a set of parameters, we define hyperparameters, which are variables that are not updated at every iteration of optimisation, the population size (number of individuals at any point) and the number of parameters that defines an individual.
-The initial population can be zero-initialised or random-initialised.
+Each individual (solution/model) is defined by a set of parameters.
+Hyperparameters to be specified, which are variables that are not updated at every iteration of optimisation, are the population size (number of individuals in the population at any point in time) and the number of parameters that defines an individual.
+The initial population's parameters can be zero-initialised or random-initialised.
 For your interest, there also exists many other initialisation methods to be used depending on context, such as the He initialisation and Xavier initialisation.
+The set of parameters that defines each individual is biologically analogous to the individual's genome (or gene or chromosome, depending on the computational process).

 ```python